 5.21 The Business Manager is responsible for preparing and obtaining approval for the annual budget.
 The budget must be approved by the Headteacher, Resources Committee and the Governing Body.

-5.22 The approved budget must be submitted to the Education Funding Agency in accordance with their published deadline each year and the Business Manager is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met.
+5.22 The approved budget must be submitted to the Education and Skills Funding Agency in accordance with their published deadline each year and the Business Manager is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met.

 5.23 The annual budget will reflect the best estimate of the resources available to the academy for the forthcoming year and will detail how those resources are to be utilised.
 There should be a clear link between the development plan objectives and the budgeted utilisation of resources.